hanihzr/Road2Endeksa/README.md

-> Note: This project is using [Angular Library](https://angular.io/guide/libraries). so the library I created for Authenticatuion is named **AuthLib** - which contains services and `Ngrx/store, Ngrx/Effects, Ngrx/entity`  and it must be built before anything.
+> Note: This project is using [Angular Library](https://angular.io/guide/libraries).
+And The library I created for Authenticatuion is named **AuthLib** - which contains services and `Ngrx/store, Ngrx/Effects, Ngrx/entity`  and it must be built before anything.

 Please remember to use `ng build AuthLib` before running `ng serve`

 ## Description:

-This is an assignment for a job interview with [Endeksa](https://www.endeksa.com/)  that was sent to me with the following description:
+This is an assignment for a job interview with [Endeksa](https://www.endeksa.com/)  which was sent to me with the following description:

 ```
 ENDEKSA FE: